offensive-vk/auto-update-quote/README.md

-# Random Quote/Fact in Github Readme
+# Random Quote or Fact in Github Readme

 ![Github Socialify](https://socialify.git.ci/offensive-vk/auto-update-quote/image?font=Source%20Code%20Pro&forks=1&issues=1&pattern=Brick%20Wall&stargazers=1&theme=Dark)

----

 Action that allows you to add and update a random quote or fact on your README